 The Counselor I or Intern Counselor works under the guidance of the Counselor Supervisor and works at least 40 hours per week.
-Pay is from $29,700.00 - $37,802.00 annually.
+Pay is from $37,514.00 - $42,692.00 annually, commensurate with Experience.
 The Counselor I or Intern Counselor is responsible for providing comprehensive counseling services/classroom instruction and guidance to a resident caseload in the areas of substance abuse, emotional and mental health issues, and life skills within the scope of CCF programming, policies and procedures, and DSHS standards.

 1. Utilizes various CCF approved instruments for the evaluation and assessment